 Sex: Lowdown or Lockdown?

-South Africa is under lockdown to slow the coronavirus pandemic – and that includes not hooking up for sex.
-Unfortunately, even after the lockdown ends, we may still need to reduce casual sex and hookups to keep ourselves and others safe from COVID-19.
+South Africa is under stricter lockdown regulations again to slow the coronavirus pandemic.
+Unfortunately, hooking up is directly affected by the extended Level 3 lockdown restrictions.
+By travelling around after the stipulated curfew you risk getting arrested.
+Until such time it is less risky to venture out at night we will need to reduce casual sex and hookups to keep ourselves and others safe from COVID-19.

 While EMH is a sex-positive organisation and we encourage men to enjoy their sex life, we currently recommend abstaining from casual sex to avoid getting and spreading coronavirus.
 It’s about protecting your general health and that of those around you (including the most vulnerable in our society) from a virus that can be deadly and could devastate our health system and economy.